 The transiting moon does not cross the star on a fixed schedule: it orbits the dark primary, so its transits arrive early or late (transit-timing variation, TTV) and last longer or shorter (transit-duration variation, TDV).
 Because the thing we watch is the moon, the signal is unattenuated — unlike a conventional exomoon search, where the moon’s tiny mass barely budges its luminous planet.

-A 3.5-hour timing wobble is enormous by exoplanet standards — conventional planet TTVs are minutes.
+A 3.5-hour timing wobble is enormous by exoplanet standards — conventional single-planet transits show no such wobble, and while planet-on-planet TTVs can reach large amplitudes near mean-motion resonance, the moon case is separated by TTV morphology (period locus, chopping, TTV/TDV quadrature), not amplitude alone — see Ruling Out Impostors.
 The amplitude grows with the moon’s orbital radius up to the stability limit:

-TTV amplitude vs moon orbital radius (up to the 1/3-Hill stability limit).
+TTV amplitude vs moon orbital radius (up to the Domingos 0.49 R_Hill stability ceiling).

 NoteWhat this means for the paper